2024 Telecommunications Industry Trends in Quote-to-Cash

 OSS/BSS architecture

-Typical OSS/BSS architecture challenges preventing communications providers from building an effective quote-to-cash include:
+Typical OSS/BSS architecture challenges preventing communications providers from building an effective Quote-to-Cash include:

 Siloed, disjointed systems where a complete, 360° account and service view can only be obtained by looking into and cross-referencing multiple systems like billing, network management, trouble ticketing and others.